 David M. Carter

-Since returning to Vero Beach and joining Gould Cooksey Fennell, David M. Carter has been recognized for his work in litigating cases involving catastrophic injuries and death on behalf of his clients.
-Recent jury verdicts in his clients’ favor rank among the highest awards in personal injury cases in the history of our community.
+Since returning to Vero Beach and joining Gould Cooksey Fennell, Mr. Carter has been recognized for his work in litigating cases involving catastrophic injuries and death on behalf of the firm’s clients.
+Recent jury verdicts and settlements in personal injury and medical malpractice cases rank among the highest awards in personal injury cases in the county’s history.

-Mr. Carter has been an active member of the Florida Justice Association and served on the Board of Directors for nearly a decade.
-He was recently named a Distinguished Fellow by the organization and continues to speak at continuing legal education seminars on justice topics.
+Mr. Carter has been named a Distinguished Fellow of the Florida Justice Association and served on the organization’s Board of Directors for nearly a decade.
+He continues to speak at FJA’s continuing legal education seminars on justice topics.

 As a fourth generation Floridian, Mr. Carter is a member of one of Vero’s pioneer families.
 His great-grandfather, a land surveyor who moved to the area in the early 1900’s, is credited with staking out the original town of Vero Beach.